zdave-parity/jam-np/simple.md

 ### CE 149: GRANDPA CatchUp

 Catchup Request.
-This is sent by a voting validator to another validator.
-The response includes all votes required to catch up state to that of the responding voter.
+This is sent by a voting validator to another validator if the first validator determines that it is behind the other validator by a threshold number of rounds (currently set to 2 rounds).
+The response includes all votes from the last completed round of the responding validator.
+Base Hash and Base Number refer to the base, which is a block all vote targets are a descendent of.
+If the responding voter is unable to send the response it should stop the stream.

 ```
 Base Hash = Header Hash